shubhadiprahul/NODEJS-WITH-MySQL-SEQUELIZE/README.md

 # mysql-with-sequelize-project

-In this simple practice project, I have learn about sequelize.
+In this project, I have learn about sequelize.

 -------------------------------------------------------------------------------------

-Created a simple Sequelize query.
-Users can register In this pratice project, I have made a backend sequelize query using Express framework of NodeJS.
+Created a Sequelize query.
+Users can register
+In this pratice project, I have made a backend sequelize query using Express framework of NodeJS.
 I have used sequelize also mysql database.

 ## Task Details:
-Lets make a simple sequelize query with only the restful API :
+Lets make a sequelize query with only the restful API :

     -Wholesaler register using name, mobile_number and wholesaler_id -Retailer register using name, mobile_number, retailer_id & wholesaler_id
     -See all users details

-### In this simple project I have used MySQL, Express, nodemon, sequelize, morgan, dotenv.
+### In this project I have used MySQL, Express, nodemon, sequelize, morgan, dotenv.

 ## Installation
 #### NodeJs and NPM